NAAI

 NAAI is a sportswear company headquartered in Belgrade, Serbia.

 History

 NAAI was founded in 1979 as a small textile firm in the Belgrade neighbourhood of Vračar, but quickly expanded to include the production of sportswear.
-By the late 1980s the company opened its first polygon for the manufacturing of sports shoes, quickly expanding into the production of Cycling paraphanelia.
+By the late 1980s the company opened its first polygon for the manufacturing of sports shoes, quickly expanding into the production of Cycling paraphernalia.
 The company has offices in its native Serbia, Bosnia and Herzegovina, Croatia, Austria, Germany, France, Switzerland, Sweden and Denmark.

-Sponsorships

-The following teams wear uniforms and apparel manufactured by NAAI: